OffBroadway/flippydrive/_sources/usage.rst.txt

 Update Mode
 -----------

-If you hold down the ``X`` button on the P1 controller it will start a software update.
+If you hold down the ``X`` button on the P1 controller it will start the FlippyDrive bootloader menu.

 .. _bypassmode: